lexedata/lexedata/Manual/Manual.md

 <!--TODO: how do you set up git for the command line in the first place???
 Natalia doesn't remember. -->

 ### 1.4 Some terminology
-Lexedata is CLDF-centric, so ‘Export’ is always ‘away from CLDF’ and ‘import’ is always ‘towards CLDF’.
+Lexedata is CLDF-centric, so ‘export’ is always ‘away from CLDF’ and ‘import’ is always ‘towards CLDF’.

+### 1.5 Lexedata commands
+TODO: add general description of a lexedata command and its logic.
+How to get help, how to read help, how to report issues

 ## 2. Lexedata installation instructions